Sus Hive Recipe Library

-Chinese Orange Chicken has been moved into the hosted Uncle Cheese recipe system for browser review and Hot-station publishing.
+Chef/operator production sheet for Chinese Orange Chicken.
+Use this page for station prep, service setup, holding decisions, and catering execution.
+Chinese Orange Chicken has been moved into the hosted Uncle Cheese recipe system for operator review and Hot-station publishing.

 Chinese Orange Chicken